pints-team/pints/docs/source/index.rst

 ====================

-Pints contains different types of methods, that can be roughly arranged into a hierarhcy, as follows.
+Pints contains different types of methods, that can be roughly arranged into a hierarchy, as follows.

 Sampling
 --------

 #.
-MCMC
+MCMC without gradients

    - :class:`AdaptiveCovarianceMCMC`, works on any :class:`LogPDF`.
    - :class:`DifferentialEvolutionMCMC`, works on any :class:`LogPDF`.
    - DREAM
+   - emcee (MCMC Hammer)
+   - MetropolisHastings
+   - PopulationMCMC

 #.
 Nested sampling